Pentagon Reportedly Weighing Using Nukes In Response To 'Large Cyberattacks’

 The Pentagon is reportedly pushing a new retaliation tactic should the U.S. ever be hit by a devastating cyberattack: America could nuke the culprit.

-The New York Times reported Tuesday that a pre-decisional draft of the Defense Department’s 2018 Nuclear Posture Review (NPR), which details U.S. nuclear strategy, includes “large cyberattacks” as an example of a non-nuclear strike on American lives and infrastructure that could be countered with nuclear weapons.
+The New York Times reported Tuesday that a pre-decisional draft of the Defense Department’s 2018 Nuclear Posture Review, which details U.S. nuclear strategy, includes “large cyberattacks” as an example of a non-nuclear strike on American lives and infrastructure that could be countered with nuclear weapons.

 “Three current and former senior government officials said large cyberattacks against the United States and its interests would be included in the kinds of foreign aggression that could justify a nuclear response,” the Times wrote of the new strategy.
 The officials stressed, however, that “other, more conventional options for retaliation” could also be used in response to a cyberattack.

-The NPR, which was commissioned last year by President Donald Trump, is currently being reviewed by the White House and will need the president’s approval before it’s made final.
+The Nuclear Posture Review, or NPR, was commissioned last year by President Donald Trump and is currently being reviewed by the White House.
+It will need the president’s approval before it’s made final.

 HuffPost first published an unclassified copy of the draft last week.
 The final document is expected to be released in the coming weeks.